A new combinatorial class of 3-manifold triangulations: Clusters of three 2--quad type solutions

 \emph{Outline:} A classification of the possible types of tetrahedra in a face-pair-reduced, face-generic triangulation was given in Corollary~\ref{cor:tet types}.
 We will first focus on one 2--quad type solution $x$ supported on quadrilateral types $q$ and $p$ and determine the possible partition-types for the squares associated with the quadrilateral types.
 With this information, we then show that $\sigma_0$ has no square of type $B.$ We finally show that $\sigma_0$ has no square of type $A,$ hence contradicting the classification of tetrahedra in Corollary~\ref{cor:tet types}.

-Throughout this proof, we assume that $M$ is oriented, and that all tetrahedra are oriented coherently.
-In some arguments, we will only analyse certain situations up to combinatorial equivalence or up to orientation in order to limit the number of cases to be considered.
-However, this has to be taken into account when more than one of these situations are put together into a common framework.
+\emph{Orientation:} In some arguments, we will only analyse certain situations up to combinatorial equivalence or up to orientation in order to limit the number of cases to be considered.
+However, this has to be taken into account when more than one of these situations are put together into a common framework since $M$ is oriented and all tetrahedra are oriented coherently.

 \emph{Partition-types of quadrilaterals:} The $Q$--matching equations and signs of corners of quadrilateral discs have been reviewed in \S\ref{sec:Extremal rays with support in one tetrahedron}.
 Let $\sigma$ be an oriented tetrahedron in $M,$ containing the quadrilateral disc $q.$ Then $q$ has signs $+1, +1, -1 , -1$ at the edges of a twisted square in $\sigma.$ In $M,$ these signs could be at 4, 3, 2 or 1 distinct edges as shown in Figure~\ref{fig:partition types of quads}.
 We list these cases according to the partition type of the square containing the corners of the quadrilateral, and refer to this as the \emph{partition type} of the quadrilateral.